zuora/sdk-java-samples/README.md

 TODO - Prerequisites here

 ## Base URLs
-The base URLs for different Zuora environments are different.
-You can use environment-based variables to manage base URLs and the different credentials you have for different Zuora environments.
+Different Zuora environments have different base URLs.
+You can use environment-based variables to manage base URLs and the different credentials you have for these environments.

 When using the SDK you should select the endpoint base URL you wish to use.